 Doug Phillips, the former head of Vision Forum Ministries, is being sued by a former follower who claims he used her as his "personal sex slave."
 Photo by Vision Forum via Facebook

-Last fall, Douglas Phillips, a fundamentalist Christian homeschooling guru and leading proponent of the "Biblical Patriarchy" movement, shocked his followers by publicly admitting that he had a relationship with a woman other than his wife, and subsequently shuttered his popular—and lucrative—Vision Forum ministries.
+Last fall, Douglas Phillips, a fundamentalist Christian homeschooling guru and leading proponent of the “Biblical Patriarchy” movement, shocked his followers by publicly admitting that he had a relationship with a woman other than his wife, and subsequently shuttered his popular—and lucrative—Vision Forum ministries.
 Given that philandering religious leaders are a dime a dozen, the story seemed pretty unremarkable at the time.
-Sure, it was sad news for Phillips and his fundamentalist friends, an illustrious circle that included Kirk Cameron, Creationist talking head Ken Ham, and the Duggar clan.
+Sure, it was sad news for Phillips and his fundamentalist friends, an illustrious circle that included Kirk Cameron, Creationist talking head Ken Ham, and the Duggar vagina militia.
 But mostly, it just looked like another minister getting a taste of forbidden fruit.

 “There has been serious sin in my life for which God has graciously brought me to repentance,” Phillips said in a statement posted to Vision Forum’s website.
 “I engaged in a lengthy, inappropriate relationship with a woman.
 While we did not 'know' each other in a Biblical sense, it was nevertheless inappropriately romantic and affectionate.”